paul-pop/no-rest-for-the-wicked-demos/README.md

 * [grpc](grpc/)
   * gRPC client and server that streams data from Kafka.
 * [kafka-connect](kafka-connect/)
-  * Kafka cluster with Kafka Connect used to sync the database with the immutable log.
+  * Kafka cluster with Kafka Connect used to pull tweets from Twitter and write them to Kafka.